fgvieira/ngsLD/README.md

 ### Citation

-`ngsLD` has been accepted in [Bioinformatics](https://doi.org/10.1093/bioinformatics/btz200), so please cite it if you use it in your work:
+`ngsLD` has been published in [Bioinformatics](https://doi.org/10.1093/bioinformatics/btz200), so please cite it if you use it in your work:

     Fox EA, Wright AE, Fumagalli M, and Vieira FG
     ngsLD: evaluating linkage disequilibrium using genotype likelihoods